phlickey/flashcards/README.md

+# Flashcards

+Built in partial completion of the react developer nanodegree.
+Available for preview here: https://expo.io/@phlickey/flashcards using the expo app available for [iOs](https://itunes.apple.com/app/apple-store/id982107779) and [android](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www)

+This is an app to help you study.
+Use it to create flash cards with questions and answers.
+Then use it to quiz yourself!

+Below are instructions for how to run, develop and extend this app:
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).